Master of Social Sciences in the field of Psychology

 Q1.
 What is the class schedule of full-time and part-time study?

-All our classes are held in weekday afternoons, in which full-time takes 4 days a week while part-time takes 2-3 days a week (mostly from 3:30pm to 6:30pm).
-No classes are offered in evenings or weekends.
+Starting from September 2026, classes are primarily offered in weekday evenings, in which full-time takes 4 days a week while part-time takes 2-3 days a week (mostly from 18:30 to 21:30).

 Q2.
 Do I need to take IETLS or TOFEL?